WELCOME to Dominica, the Nature Island of the Caribbean!

 - Travelers must wear a face mask at all times during the departure process including entering planes.

-- Social distancing and sanitization measures will be in place at airports
+- Sanitization measures will be in place at airports

 - Travelers should follow the instructions of health care staff and port officials.

-Please ensure that you are aware of what your transit port or final destination requires from you on your return (PCR or antigen).
-Arrange with your Safe in Nature property for facilitating your test.
+Please ensure that your transit port or final destination requires pre-arrival testing before departing Dominica.
+For PCR or Antigen, arrange with your Safe in Nature property for facilitating your test.

 If you need a PCR Test when departing the country, the process for obtaining one is as follows: